 - Each camper is encouraged to become an Outstanding Camper.
 Each camper should seek maturity and be willing to make full use of the opportunities offered by the Camp so as to become a person of integral formation.
 The Camp encourages parents to help their sons/daughters see the connection between external discipline and the formation of virtues and habits.
 The Camp depends on parents to motivate and encourage their son/daughter to see the value achieved through discipline.
 For this reason we ask parents to whole-heartedly support Summer Camp’s rules and procedures

 - Campers are expected to be well behaved and well groomed both on and off campus.
 Campers are expected to be punctual, follow the Camp’s schedule and practice good time management.

-- Campers are divided into groups or sections according to age and maturity.
-Campers should be with their section at all times and must notify their deans whenever they have permission to be absent.
+- Campers are divided into groups according to age and maturity.
+Campers should be with their group at all times and must notify their deans whenever they have permission to be absent.
 Respect is to be given to the teachers and to fellow campers at all times.
 Campers are encouraged to actively participate in classes, offering input in a polite and courteous manner.

 - Personal belongings must be neat and orderly.
 No food or drinks will be permitted in the classrooms or bedrooms.
 Campers should not bring iPods, iPads, iPhones, DVD Players, computers, cellular phones, or other electronic devices to the Camp.
 In this way your son/daughter will be able to focus on the camp’s program and take full advantage.
 Campers should refrain from bringing valuables to the Camp.
 The Camp will not be held responsible for articles that are lost or broken.
 Chewing gum is not permitted at any time in the Camp.

-- Bad language, theft and destroying property is considered as a grave offence.
+- Bad language, theft and destroying property are considered grave offenses.